shanepeckham/AKS_Security/README.md

 * Facilitates dynamic action responses
 * Should be within the same cluster

-Available in Kubernetes 1.10 - IS THIS AVAILABLE ON AKS??? - TBD
+**Available in Kubernetes 1.10 - IS THIS AVAILABLE ON AKS??? - TBD HOW CAN WE CHECK WE NEED DYNAMIC ADMISSION CONTROL WEBHOOKS**

 **The following are the recommended admission controllers:**
 * NamespaceLifeCycle